List of Ravenloft characters: Ankhtepot

 Anhktepot is the greater mummy darklord of Har'Akir who is usually found within his tomb.
 His curse is the desire to be both mortal and a great ruler, but his wishes are denied.
 All he rules is a wasteland with only one tiny community; and the only way to achieve mortality is to sacrifice a human being—but the boon only endures from dawn to dusk during which he sacrifices the entirety of his powers.
 His wife is Nephyr.
 His son is Thutepot.
 Anhkamon was his vizier.
 Those who he raised as greater mummies are known as the Children of Anhktepot.
 Among them is Hotep who he forced into perpetual slumber so as to nullify the risk that her lust for revenge posed.
 The 3rd Verse of Hyskosa's Hexad foretells the seventh rising of Anhktepot.
 A statue of Anhktepot is among the six that grace the outer wall of his tomb.

 "In the past, Har'Akir has utilized Orientalist tropes, and has been largely inspired by ancient Egypt".
 In the 5th Edition sourcebook Van Richten's Guide to Ravenloft (2021), Har'Akir was reimagined to remove these Orientalist tropes and "part of the solution was to turn Har’Akir’s malevolent darklord, Anhktepot, into something other than an English actor covered in hundreds of yards of fabric pretending to be an Egyptian".
 Anhktepot now looks "more like a high fantasy creature".
 Wizards of the Coast hired "an outside writer named K. Tempest Bradford, whose work in Clockwork Cairo: Steampunk Tales of Egypt served as inspiration for Wizards of the Coast," as part of the creative process to reimagine both Anhktepot and Har’Akir.

 Azalin

-Azalin Rex or "The Rex" is a wizard-king.
+Azalin Rex or "The Rex" is an undead wizard-king.
 He was the Darklord of the domain of Darkon.
 He is known by his subjects for his draconian rule.
 "Azalin is a longtime Ravenloft resident, having first been introduced in the second adventure set in Ravenloft, The House on Gryphon Hill.
 The famed lich is known for his rivalry with the vampire Strahd von Zarovich and his multiple attempts to escape from Ravenloft, some of which have had long-reaching consequences in Ravenloft lore".